Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky Performance Insights

-- The 38.2 rebounds per game Kentucky averages rank 114th in the nation, and are 2.4 more than the 35.8 its opponents grab per outing.
+- Kentucky comes out on top in the rebound battle by an average of 2.4 boards.
+It is recording 38.2 rebounds per game (115th in college basketball) compared to its opponents' 35.8 per contest.

-- Kentucky makes 10.4 three-pointers per game (12th in college basketball), 1.5 more than its opponents (8.9).
-It is shooting 40.8% from beyond the arc (sixth-best in college basketball) while allowing opponents to shoot 32.7%.
+- Kentucky connects on 1.5 more threes per game than the opposition, 10.4 (13th in college basketball) compared to its opponents' 8.9.

-- The Wildcats rank 11th in college basketball by averaging 108.1 points per 100 possessions on offense, and defensively are 137th in college basketball, allowing 88.1 points per 100 possessions.
+- The Wildcats' 108.1 points per 100 possessions on offense rank 11th in college basketball, and the 88.1 points they allow per 100 possessions rank 139th in college basketball.

-- Kentucky has come out ahead in the turnover battle by 5.4 turnovers per game, committing 9.2 (17th in college basketball action) while forcing 14.6 (47th in college basketball).
+- Kentucky has committed 9.2 turnovers per game (16th in college basketball action), 5.4 fewer than the 14.6 it forces on average (46th in college basketball).

 Louisville Performance Insights

-- The Cardinals have a +9 scoring differential, putting up 74.5 points per game (193rd in college basketball) and giving up 73.6 (252nd in college basketball).
+- The Cardinals score 74.5 points per game (193rd in college basketball) and give up 73.6 (252nd in college basketball) for a +9 scoring differential overall.

-- Louisville grabs 38.6 rebounds per game (97th in college basketball) while allowing 35.3 per contest to opponents.
-It outrebounds opponents by 3.3 boards per game.
+- Louisville comes out on top in the rebound battle by an average of 3.3 boards.
+It grabs 38.6 rebounds per game (100th in college basketball) compared to its opponents' 35.3.

-- Louisville has committed 12 turnovers per game (197th in college basketball) while forcing 11.6 (224th in college basketball).
+- Louisville and its opponents have been relatively even in the turnover battle.
+The Cardinals commit 12 per game (199th in college basketball) and force 11.6 (225th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.